Workshops are held at The Hut, 47 Fleming Road, Chapel Hill, Brisbane.

 Firstly, armed with my navigational and cartographic findings I was able to state definitively that, given his paucity of equipment, Leichhardt’s mapping as well as latitudes and longitudes were most acceptable.
 He did not miss any major features.

-Secondly, based on contemporary accounts, his journals and my field observations, Leichhardt’s bushmanship was unquestionably of the highest order, as he led the expedition the entire distance, selecting the route, finding water and securing campsites, often reconnoitering days in advance of the
+Secondly, based on contemporary accounts, his journals and my field observations, Leichhardt’s bushmanship was unquestionably of the highest order, as he led the expedition the entire distance, selecting the route, finding water and securing campsites, often reconnoitering days in advance of the main party and finding his way back through trackless forest at night.

 And finally, time has shown that Leichhardt’s scientific field achievements were of the highest order.
 He was unquestionably the most broadly educated and complete field scientist in Australian exploration history.
 Indeed, he was a true polymath and heir to von Humboldt.